 If the books have an old SBN code (9 digits, used in Great Britain until 1974), you can convert it into an ISBN-10 by adding a zero.
 You can also convert an ISBN to ISBN-13 using online tools.

 Otherwise, use the ‘identifier exists’ attribute to indicate that there isn't an ISBN for your item.

 We require all items except custom made goods to include valid product identifiers irrespective of the condition.
 Seller of the item has the responsibility of including valid identifiers for the items included in the data feed.

 For example, if you sell compatible toner and inkjet cartridges, make sure to include the unique product identifiers of the manufacturer who actually built the printer cartridge.

 - What if my products have more than one UPC?

-- Variant products: For products which have a different UPCs for each variant of the item, such as size or color, please submit individual product listings with one UPC per item.
+- Variant products: For products that have a different UPCs for each variant of the item, such as size or color, submit individual product listings with one UPC per item.